palmerusaf/resume/WIP-doc.md

 Action:
 Result:

-{- styled
+{- create ai
-Situation:
+Situation: game needed an enemy opponent to play against
-Task:
+Task: Create a basic AI
-Action:
+Action: modified player class to add automated functionality
-Result:
+Result: fulfilled core requirement
 }

 #### Finalized bullets

 - "Used TDD to write 35 tests covering 3 modules and 16 functions, resulting in SOLID code that was easier to refactor and understand"
 - "Applied Martin Fowler's Refactoring principles, including the Two Hats and Incremental Refactoring principles, to systematically refactor a disorganized codebase.
 As a result, a new feature, the random ship placement button, was implemented in just 15 minutes.
+- "Implemented a style system using SCSS and the BEM method, with separate files for each component, resulting in a coherent, easy-to-use, high-quality style system"